tlc23njit/tlc23-CS388-001/README.md

 **Tap Counter App** is an Android app inspired by idle tap games, allowing users to accumulate points through taps, which can be exchanged for upgrades.

-Time spent: **X** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->
+Time spent: **1** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **User can see a number displayed on the screen.
+- [ x] **User can see a number displayed on the screen.
 The number starts at 0.**
     - ![Image/GIF showing the initial display of the number](http://i.imgur.com/link/to/your/gif/file.gif) <!-- Replace this link with your actual image/GIF link -->

-- [ ] **User can tap on a button to see the number displayed increase by 1.**
+- [x ] **User can tap on a button to see the number displayed increase by 1.**
     - ![Image/GIF showing the number increase on button tap](http://i.imgur.com/link/to/your/gif/file.gif) <!-- Replace this link with your actual image/GIF link -->

 ## Stretch Features

 The following **optional** features are implemented:

-- [ ] User can exchange number of taps accumulated for upgrades (e.g., each tap counts as 2 taps).
+- [ x] User can exchange number of taps accumulated for upgrades (e.g., each tap counts as 2 taps).
     - ![Image/GIF showing the upgrade process](http://i.imgur.com/link/to/your/gif/file.gif) <!-- Replace this link with your actual image/GIF link -->

-- [ ] User can customize the app's theme (e.g., using a dog background and a paw print button).
+- [x ] User can customize the app's theme (e.g., using a dog background and a paw print button).
     - ![Image/GIF showing theme customization](http://i.imgur.com/link/to/your/gif/file.gif) <!-- Replace this link with your actual image/GIF link -->

 - [ ] User has progressively difficult goals to reach in terms of number of taps accumulated.